Central business district: Spain

 In Spain, the largest central business districts are in Madrid, the national capital.
 Paseo de la Castellana includes the city's main business districts: the Gate of Europe, AZCA, and CTBA.
 AZCA is 19 ha super block near Real Madrid's stadium Santiago Bernabéu.
 It was the country's main business area during the late 20th century when most of the region's skyscrapers were developed.
-The tallest building in AZCA is the Torre Picasso, a 158-storey tower that was designed by Minoru Yamasaki architect, and includes the national headquarters for several multinational corporations, including Google and Deloitte.
+The tallest building in AZCA is the Torre Picasso, a 158-metre tower that was designed by Minoru Yamasaki architect, and includes the national headquarters for several multinational corporations, including Google and Deloitte.

 There is also Madrid Nuevo Norte, starting construction in 2025.
 Making it one of the largest urban rehabilitation projects in Europe.
 It will include a new Central Business District, connecting with the already constructed Cuatro Torres Business Area.

 The Gate of Europe has twin towers, which hold Spanish bank Bankia and Realia, a real estate company.
 A few blocks north of the Gate of Europe is CTBA, a complex of four skyscrapers that are the tallest in Spain.
 Notable architects, including Norman Foster, Ieoh Ming Pei, and Cesar Pelli, have designed its towers, which were completed in 2008.
 The tallest building, Torre de Cristal, is the fourth-tallest building is Western Europe with a height of 250 m.
 The complex houses the Spain-based headquarters for several multinational corporations, including KPMG, Coca-Cola, Volkswagen, Bankia, Cepsa, PwC, OHL, and the embassies of the Netherlands, United Kingdom, Canada and Australia, and a five-star hotel owned by Eurostars.
 A fifth tower is being for Instituto de Empresa university.

 In Barcelona, the 22@, Gran Via and Granvia l'Hospitalet are the city's two main business districts.
 The Catalan capital does not have a reputation for skyscrapers and financial hubs, but has attracted several media and technology companies, including Microsoft and Yahoo!.
 In 2005, the Torre Agbar, designed by French architect Jean Nouvel, is the third-tallest building in Barcelona with a height of 145 m and was intended to become a Hyatt hotel once administrative issues are resolved.

 Moreover, Barcelona is building the new La Sagrera station which will include a new office buildings, parks and culture centers.
 Construction has already started by moving the railway tracks in the area underground.